kecnry/nparray/docs/api/nparray.full.md

     See Also
     --------
-    zeros_like : Return an array of zeros with shape and type of input. ones_like : Return an array of ones with shape and type of input. empty_like : Return an empty array with shape and type of input. full_like : Fill an array with shape and type of input. zeros : Return a new array setting values to zero. ones : Return a new array setting values to one. empty : Return a new uninitialized array.
+    full_like : Return a new array with shape of input filled with value. empty : Return a new uninitialized array. ones : Return a new array setting values to one. zeros : Return a new array setting values to zero.

     Examples
     --------
     &gt;&gt;&gt; np.full((2, 2), np.inf)
-    array([[ inf,  inf],
+    array([[inf, inf],
-           [ inf,  inf]])
+           [inf, inf]])
     &gt;&gt;&gt; np.full((2, 2), 10)
     array([[10, 10],
            [10, 10]])